DionKill/ps4-linux-tutorial/docs/installation.md

 But don't worry, cuz I've suffered before you (and still am by writing this absolute monstrosity of a guide) so that the only thing you have to do is follow my guide as I spoonfeed you with information.

+> [!TIP]
+> TL;DR:
+>
+> Internal only for Aeolia/Belize, but not recommended.
+> Every console supports external, which I recommend with an SSD via a SATA Adapter.

-## Internal vs External: The Finale - GOTY Limited Edition
-As I've mentioned beforehand, you can't install Linux on the internal PS4's HDD on Baikal systems.
+::: details Internal vs External: The Finale - GOTY Limited Edition As I've mentioned beforehand, you can't install Linux on the internal PS4's HDD on Baikal systems.
 I know, you're crying your heart out because you wanted to use it, but trust me it's atrocious.
-To give you an explanation, it took me 30 MINUTES to update my CachyOS installation (500MBs) and the system was so unresponsive that I watched anime in between clicks.
+To give you an explanation, it took me 30 MINUTES to update my CachyOS installation (1500MBs) and the system was so unresponsive that I watched anime in between clicks.

-> [!NOTE]
-> TLDR: for Internal only Aeolia/Belize, but not recommended.
-Every console supports external.
+Using an external SATA-USB adapter with a Samsung 870 EVO 500GB, the time it took shrinked to less than 5 minutes.

 Therefore, I want to clear some misinformation here:
 - The PS4's internal HDD is a repurposed laptop 5400RPM drive.
 Please, for the love of GOD, do NOT use this.
 Even the PS4's own menus lag because of how slow it is.